-Unhappiness in relationships can stem from many things: a lack of communication, finances, jealousy and infidelity just to name a few.
-But, at the root of that discord is ultimately a difference in how we love one another as well as what we expect in return.
+Unhappiness in relationships can stem from many things: a lack of communication, finances, jealousy and infidelity, just to name a few.
+However, at the root of that discord is ultimately a difference in how we love one another as well as what we expect in return.
 In other words, according to Gary Chapman, author of The 5 Love Languages: The Secret to Love that Lasts, we each speak different love languages.
+Identifying your partner’s primary love language can make your gestures more meaningful.
+If you’re unsure, consider taking the 5 love languages test or checking the 5 love languages chart for guidance.

 Let’s take a look at what defines each of the 5 love languages and how to apply them to your everyday life.